High-intent hand and nail care routine

 Common Questions

-Can I apply tallow after every hand wash?
+Can I use beef tallow on cuticles after every hand wash?

 Build your routine